-Classics and Asian and Middle Eastern Studies (Classics and Oriental Studies)
+Classics and Asian and Middle Eastern Studies (formerly Classics and Oriental Studies)

 This course allows you to combine the study of an Asian or Middle Eastern language and culture with Latin and/or Greek and the study of the ancient world.
 This degree provides an exciting opportunity for students who want to focus in interdisciplinary studies.
 Here are just a few examples of possible reasons to study this degree:

 You want to immerse yourself in a broader range of languages, both Indo-European and non-Indo-European.

 You have an interest in Judaeo-Christianity and would appreciate the chance to learn more about the relationship between the languages and cultures of the great monotheistic religions in their various (e.g. Greek and Roman) contexts.

 You are fascinated by e.g. Egypt, Mesopotamia, Persia or India, and by their relations with the Greek and Roman world.